 2. Free Homestay for Teenagers

-Together with several major commercial partners (airlines, language schools etc) and 20 local Churches and families we sent total of 300 students for 2 to 4 weeks who applied on a free homestay to the USA, Hawaii, New Zealand, Australia during 2011 and 2012.
-This gave their families time to recoup and rebuild and for those kids who lost their families it provided them with a new start and peace in a tough situation.
-They were hosted by loving Christian families and each host church organized English lessons as well as special sightseeing and cultural experiences.
+Our desire was to bless young Japanese people who had been affected by this tragedy, with an opportunity which could empower them to dream again for an amazing future.
+We organized a free Summer Homestay Program for Japanese high school and university students from the most heavily affected areas of Tohoku.
+Together with several major commercial partners (airlines, language schools etc) and 20 local Churches and families, we sent a total of 300 students on a free homestay to the USA, Hawaii, New Zealand and Australia for 2-4 weeks, during 2011 and 2012.
+This gave their families time to recoup and rebuild as well as providing the students, who lost families, with a new start and peace in a tough situation.
+They were hosted by loving Christian families with each host church organizing special sightseeing, cultural experiences, and English lessons.

 3. Evacuation Center in Kazo (Saitama)

 As a result of the Fukushima Daiichi nuclear disaster, the entire population of Futaba town had to evacuate.
-We sent teams every Saturday for 5 months since many of them first temporary evacuated to Saitama Super Arena in March 2011 and then to Kazo Kisai High School evacuation center (North of Tokyo).
-Our team spent time with small children and teenage students whom were anxious away from their home town and living under the stress.
+Many residents were temporarily evacuated to Saitama Super Arena and then to Kazo Kisai High School evacuation center (North of Tokyo).
+For 5 months we sent teams to spend Saturdays with small children and teenage students who were anxious about the future.
+They were able to enjoy some fun activities and forget that they were far away from their home towns and living in a stressful situation.
 Together with a major Japanese apparel company, we were able to donate new clothes to those staying at the evacuation center.

 BALI MERCY HOME & SCHOOL